mateusz-uran/ptd-lite-mono/README.md

 improves this process by automating certain tasks and using dynamic forms.
 Ultimately, the user stores all the data, and the application generates a finalized and formatted PDF file.

+Additionally, the application has the functionality to save statistics based on the data added by the user.
+This means that by consecutively adding new cards and route points, the background counters for statistics update information such as the number of kilometers traveled by the user in a month or the number of cards created.
+Furthermore, a so-called cron job runs once a month to check and, if necessary, update the statistics to ensure everything is accurate.

+Additonaly

 Features:

 * Adding, removing, and editing all data that the user enters.